 The School of Communications Internship Director, Mindy Berkowitz, is available to assist you in your search and placement by drawing from a large database of opportunities and years of experience.
 However, it is the student's responsibility to apply for internships, schedule interviews and secure placement.
 Additionally, the student may also find an opportunity on his or her own.
-In this case, the position would need to be reviewed and approved by The Center's office.
+In this case, the position would need to be reviewed and approved by The Center's director.

 How often should I meet with the Internship Director?

 Students are required to meet with the Internship Director at least once.
 The meeting should take place in person.
 You determine the level of support you require and schedule meetings accordingly.

 I've completed one internship.
 Can I do a second for more credit?

 Yes!
 Students may repeat MEDC 4950 Internship (formerly MEDC 4950 Practicum) as long as the total internship credits do not exceed eight.
 Remember, the internship must be approved by the internship director for a student to receive credit.

 Begin by reading the step-by-step process page.
 Then click through the links to find tips and suggestions, helpful hints for application materials, links to professional organizations and industry-related websites, and more.